 If you’ve tested above the legal limit on a blood, urine, or breath test, you may believe that your fate is sealed.
 Many people think that a high BAC screening means they are definitely going to be convicted for driving under the influence.
 However, you still have options.
 There are many reasons that the court may decide to dismiss or reduce charges.
 For example, if the police officer did not have probable cause to initiate the traffic stop, any evidence gathered during the traffic stop may be inadmissible.
 If a chemical test is not performed within the proper timeframe after your arrest or traffic stop, the prosecutor may not be able to use them as evidence against you.

 There are many possible defenses we can use to fight your DUI charges.
 However, it all starts with retaining a criminal defense attorney.
-Without effective legal counsel, your chances of defending yourself are slim.
+Without effective legal counsel, your chances of defending yourself in a DUI/OWI case are slim.
 Prosecutors take a hard stand against drunk driving, and they will often put substantial resources into securing a guilty verdict.
-With the assistance of your attorney, you can feel confident that you are doing everything possible to protect your future.
+With the assistance of your OWI attorney, you can feel confident that you are doing everything possible to protect your future.

 What is Field Sobriety Testing?